Updated February 5th, 2020

 With the Amazon fulfillment service connected, you’ll get some added options to the product pages in your Shopify admin.

-Set the fulfillment service to Amazon Marketplace Web:
+Set the inventory management to Amazon Marketplace Web:

 Now your inventory is synced with your Amazon warehouse inventory and ready to be fulfilled.

 4) Set your shipping rates to match Amazon’s